beef-broccoli/project-4995-protein-vae/README.md

 metal_gen.py ==> Fully-connected VAE training script

-seq_to_seq.py ==> reconstruct sequence, no metal-binding code, see script for usage, onfigured for Conv VAE
+seq_to_seq.py ==> reconstruct sequence, no metal-binding code, see script for usage, configured for Conv VAE

 seq_to_seq.py ==> reconstruct sequence with metal-binding code, see script for usage, configured for Conv VAE